globi84/TCPmessage4OBS/README.markdown

 TCPmessage4OBS
 ==============

-A background serve that recieve TCP messages to transmit to the OBS websocket server.
+test script to send and recieve tcp messages to controll obs

 ### Prerequisits